Resources for Justice Studies Research

 - Academic Search Premier is our largest database, with full text for more than 4,600 journals in many disciplines, including full text for nearly 3,900 peer-reviewed titles.
 PDF files to 1975 or further back are available for well over one hundred journals, and searchable cited references are provided for more than 1,000 titles.

-- Newly added database!
-Criminal Justice Abstracts with Full Text: Includes full text and bibliographic records of leading journals in the criminal justice and criminology field, with more than 320 full-text magazines and journals.
+- Criminal Justice Abstracts with Full Text includes full text and bibliographic records of leading journals in the criminal justice and criminology field, with more than 320 full-text magazines and journals.

 - Click here for newspaper sources.